NVIDIA/ncore/docs/index.rst

 The SDK is developed within the Nvidia Toronto AI Lab.

-Take a look at the Installation guide, :ref:`conventions` and Tutorials to get started.
+Take a look at the :ref:`Installation guide <installation>`, Tutorials, and :ref:`conventions` to get started.

 ================================